lucassing/translator/README.md

 ## Run App

-To start the app run in the terminal
+To start the app run

 `npm start`